 semicolon.
 Then, for each parameter, there is the name of the parameter

-followed by a colon (this is only present for type descriptors `R
+followed by a colon (this is only present for type descriptors `R'

-' which represent Pascal function or procedure parameters),
+and `F' which represent Pascal function or procedure parameters),

 type information for the parameter, a comma, 0 if passed by reference or